rhuss/rhuss.github.io/_posts/2015-3-23-Jmx4Perl-on-OSX.md

 $ cpanm --sudo install JMX::Jmx4Perl
 ````

-This will do all the heavy lifting for you and at the end all the fine Jmx4Perl tools are installed.
+This will do all the heavy lifting for you and at the end all the fine Jmx4Perl tools are installed and available under `/usr/local/bin`.

 `j4psh` uses `libreadline` for the input handling.
 For the best user experience GNU ReadLine is recommended.
 Unfortunately, OS X doesn't ship with a *true* `libreadline` but with `libedit` which is a stripped down version of libreadline.
 In order to use GNU readline, some tricks are needed which are described in this [recipe][8].
 For me, the following steps worked (but are probably a bit "dirty"):